Schafsnj/GVSU-CIS350-APPS/docs/software_requirements_specification.md

 4. Design
 	1. The website pages shall be displayed in a readable and easy to navigate manner
-	2. The login page shall not take up the whole screen.
+	2. The login page shall be a small section in the top right of the home screen.